CONTENIDO/CONTENIDO/contenido/plugins/mod_rewrite/readme.txt

 ################################################################################
 CHANGELOG

-2011-04-11  Advanced Mod Rewrite Plugin integration into the Contenido core
+2011-04-11  Advanced Mod Rewrite Plugin integration into the CONTENIDO core